Roslyn Fuller: Beasts and Gods: Ancient & Digital Democracy

 In Beast and Gods, Fuller outlines the shortcomings of modern democracy (statistical skewing, corruption, unaccountable politicians) and contrasts the design of modern western democratic systems with both the original democracy in ancient Athens and the Roman Republic, concluding that much of what we think of as democracy today, has in fact, deeply undemocratic, Roman Republican roots.
 Fuller traces the effects of this democratic deficit from national parliaments to international organisations such as the IMF, World Bank and the UN Security Council.

 Fuller then applies the principles of Athenian democracy to modern systems in order to determine how we could use modern information technology to unlock the participatory potential of direct, digital democracy.

 In Defence of Democracy

 In 2019, Fuller followed up on Beasts and Gods with the publication of In Defence of Democracy, which disputes the theories of academics and writers across the political spectrum who believe that voters are either too stupid, too racist or too crazy for democracy.
-She argues that these ideas are based on questionable empirical research, and that democracy is not about “right” or “wrong” outcomes, but simply a method of mediating conflict.
+She argues that these ideas are based on questionable empirical research, and that democracy is not about "right" or "wrong" outcomes, but simply a method of mediating conflict.
 Fuller also demonstrates that one of the commonly proposed political reforms – randomly selecting citizens into citizen assemblies or decision-making bodies (also called sortition) – not only misconstrues the role sortition played in the ancient Athenian democracy but ultimately enhances elite control by limiting decisions to small, externally controllable groups.

 In 2020, In Defense of Democracy was selected as a finalist for the Next Generation Indie Book Awards.

+Principles of Digital Democracy: Theory and Case Studies

+In 2023, Fuller authored Principles of Digital Democracy: Theory and Case Studies released through German academic publishing house De Gruyter Brill. presenting a unique look at real applications of digital democracy in practice and the theories behind them.